Caravan manufacturers aren’t well known for having the best interior design – they usually opt for function over fashion.

-Things such as caravan taps can be simply replaced.
-Caravan taps aren’t always universal and won’t be the same as what you’ll find in your residential home.
-Caravan taps are often designed slightly different to ensure that you can get your freshwater delivered to your sink as quickly as possible.
+Caravan taps aren’t always universal, and they won’t be the same as the kind you’ll find in your residential home.
+Taps for caravans and motorhomes are often designed slightly different to ensure that you can get your freshwater delivered to your sink as quickly as possible.

-If you’re in the market to update your caravan taps, then you’ve come to the right place.
-We’ve created this guide to show you not only the best caravan taps but also the things you need to consider before making a purchase.
+In this guide, we’ll show you not only the best caravan taps but also the things you need to consider before making this key kitchen purchase.

 Whale Elegance Long Spout Mixer Tap

 The Whale Elegance Long Spout Mixer Tap is suitable for both pressure or microswitch systems and comes supplied with the microswitch.
 It has base dimensions of 165 x 63mm with 86mm below surface.

 The tap is for use in a freshwater system where the pump needs to be switched on and off via the switch in the tap.
 This makes it suitable and great for use not only on caravans, but also motorhomes and boats.